The Coast Starlight

 Directed by Robin Robinson

-Armed with a secret that could land him in terrible trouble, a young man boards the Coast Starlight, the long-distance train that runs from Los Angeles to Seattle.
-With the help of his fellow travelers, all of whom are reckoning with their own life circumstances, T.J. has roughly one thousand miles to figure out how he wants to live the rest of his life.
-THE COAST STARLIGHT is a smart, funny, and compassionate story about our capacity for invention and re-invention when life goes off the rails.
+6 passengers6 choices to make.
+1 story of how life just keeps moving forward… A young man boards the Coast Starlight, the long-distance train that runs from Los Angeles to Seattle.
+As it happens, both he and his fellow travelers are all facing life circumstances that demand decisions, and they have roughly one thousand miles to figure out what each of them wants to do.
+The “what-if’s” of life are weighing on them all – including “what-if they’d made a real connection with the other passengers?”
+THE COAST STARLIGHT is a compassionate story about our capacity as human beings for invention – and re-invention when life takes its twists and turns.
 Recommended for mature audiences due to some profanity.
 This play is performed without an intermission.

 “A gentle, rueful play…. the ride it offers is as smooth as it is wistful.
 Because Bunin knows that any trip involves leaving something or someone behind.
 [It] sends up sparks … So let it do what any train should, which is to move you.” — The New York Times